How to Track and Improve Your Product Adoption Rate in SaaS

 On the flip side, you can target customers with high CES to implement your revenue expansion strategy.

-4 tactics to improve your product adoption rate
+How to use product adoption metrics to improve your product adoption process

-This last segment will talk about the tactics customer success teams can apply as part of your product adoption strategy.
+In this section, we will discuss the tactics customer success teams can apply to your product adoption strategy.

 Your users can’t adopt your product unless they activate it, and welcome screens are a perfect means of onboarding your users.